bandustudio/ahorabondi/README.md

 - Clone or fork this repo
 - Install NodeJS and MongoDB
 - Run `sudo npm install`
-- run `mongoimport --db myUberApp --collection drivers --drop --file ./drivers.json` to import sample cop information in MongoDB
+- run `mongoimport --db ahorabondi --collection drivers --drop --file ./drivers.json` to import sample cop information in MongoDB

 ### How to run: